Salem Radio Network News Monday, December 8, 2025

 ASUR’s offer valued the assets at around 5 billion reais ($925 million), excluding debt, one of the sources said.

-The group’s annual report said its airports served around 45 million passengers in 2024.
+Motiva’s airports served around 45 million passengers in 2024, according to its annual report.

-Aena and Motiva declined to comment on the sale.
-CAAP did not respond to requests for comment.
+Aena declined to comment on the sale, while CAAP did not respond to requests for comment.

 Motiva CEO Miguel Setas said last week during a third quarter earnings call that the group expected to announce a sale of the assets before the end of 2025.